btc-keygen

 Spending Bitcoin

-2. Look for an option called "Import," "Sweep," or "Import Private Key."
-The exact wording varies by wallet.
+2. Look for an option called Import, Sweep, or Import Private Key.
+Exact wording varies by wallet.

-3. Enter (or scan) the WIF string — the one starting with K or L.
+3. Enter or scan the WIF string — the one starting with K or L.

 4. The wallet will recognize the key, find the associated address, and show your balance.